servissivikman/Mixxx-Pioneer-DDJ-SB/README.md

 - Effects (Not available in Mixxx I think?)
 - Decks 3 and 4

-I will definitly fix the Manual Loop bug and as I go an need more stuff I might implement the exta functions (Performance Pads Shifts) same goes with deck 3/4 which, atm, I don't need.
+I will definitly fix the Manual Loop bug and as I go along and need more stuff I might implement the exta functions (Performance Pads Shifts) same goes with deck 3/4 which, atm, I don't need those.

 If I stumble upon good code to do the filtering, I will probably implement that too.
 Suggestions are welcome.